Against (unitary) interpretation (of quantum mechanics): removing the metaphysical load: Copenhagenish approach to understanding the measurement

 That is we have a classical probabilistic mixture of all possible final states, $\ket{b_l}_s$, correlated with position states of the pointer variable $\ketbra{r_l}_P$ and activation of detector signalling result $r_l$, given by $\ketbra{r_l}_D$.
 As quantum mechanics gives only probabilities of specific results we cannot expect anything more.
 All that describes the operationally accessible events in the lab.
 The description is for a statistical ensemble, that is a conceptual representation of an infinite number of equivalently performed ideal experiments, or infinite number of totally equivalent identical independent experiments done at the same time.
 Testing this prediction in the lab one must resort to a frequentist interpretation of probabilities, or use statistical methods, which can be argued to be equivalent to that.
-For Qbists $|c_l|^2$ are optimal betting strategies for the results in the lab.
+For QBists $|c_l|^2$ are optimal betting strategies for the results in the lab.
 In the lab, in turn, many, but still a finite number, of repetitions of the experiment are done with the hope of no systematic errors, e.g. due to the drifting in time of some parameters of the apparatuses.
+Note that in the above discussion we have just presented the basic logical structure of the interactions present in decoherence theory.
+The readers interested in a more detailed discussion of requirements for the system-environment interaction to lead to proper quantum measurement and information transfer about its result can familiarize themselves with \cite{KORBICZ-2014, Horodecki15} or \cite{Schlosshauer.04} and the most recent and comprehensive \cite{ZUREK-book-2025}.

 Thus above sketched quantum measurement theory fully reflects the testable aspect of quantum mechanics as a set of physical laws.
 As the description is for a statistical ensemble, there is no wonder that for each element of the ensemble one expects a specific $r_l$ to pop up.
-The "third measurement problem", namely the question what decides about a \textit{particular} outcome, within quantum theory (of measurement) does not exist, as the only prediction are probabilities.
-Still, individual results are a feature of {\em any} probabilistic theory, which is a candidate to describe measurable natural phenomena.
+The ``third measurement problem", namely the question what decides about a \textit{particular} outcome, {\em within} quantum theory (of measurement) does not exist, as the only quantum mechanical predictions are probabilities.
+Individual results of single runs/trials are an inherent feature of {\em any} probabilistic theory, which is a candidate to describe measurable natural phenomena.